|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Throughout the lodges at Annapurna Sanctuary trek, electricity for the camera and mobile battery recharge is available at an extra cost.

-You can either buy packed mineral water from local lodges and en route shop or fill your water bottle with boiled water that you can purchase in lodges /tea houses.
+You can either buy packed mineral water from local lodges and en-route shops or fill your water bottle with boiled water that you can purchase in lodges /tea houses.
 If you require, we can provide you water purification pill as well.

 You shouldn't drink water from the rivers, taps, and wells in trek regions because the water might not be drinkable as it seems.